-You won't want to miss a second of breathtaking Big Sur scenery due to darkening evening skies, so your rest stop for tonight will be along Highway One in Carmel.
+Your rest stop for tonight will be along Highway One in Carmel.
 Hotel options include Tradewinds Carmel, a boutique hotel downtown with ocean views, fireplaces, and a serenity garden; and Carmel Valley Ranch, set on 500 acres and with private suites.
-A variety of hotels in the area provides a perfect home base from which to explore Carmel-by-the-Sea, the legendary artists' colony that once had Clint Eastwood as its mayor.
+A variety of hotels in the area provide a perfect home base from which to explore Carmel-by-the-Sea, the legendary artists' colony that once had Clint Eastwood as its mayor.
 Just off Highway One on Ocean Avenue, the storybook cottages that line the downtown streets are full of top-notch restaurants that will satisfy your every craving.

 Before you depart Carmel, make sure your gas tank is full.
 Once you are south of Rio Road, you'll drive many miles before you see your next gas station.

 Get your blood flowing before breakfast with a short hike at Point Lobos State Reserve, frequently called "the crown jewel of the State Park system."
 When you pay admission here, your receipt will cover your admission to any other state park for the day - a great investment for a drive through Big Sur!
 Park at the Sea Lion Point parking area and walk down the Cypress Grove trail for a short hike that shows off the full range of Point Lobos' natural beauty.

 Just a few miles south of Point Lobos, stop for breakfast with a breathtaking view at California Market.
 Sit on the outside terrace for an unobstructed view of the ocean; you can stay warmer by sitting inside next to a window.